theMagicianJane/next-js-app/README.md

 email: challenge2025@arbolitics.com
 password: challenge2025@arbolitics.com

-You can login using credentials and after successfull login you will be redirected to the Chart page
+You can login using credentials and after successful login you will be redirected to the Chart page

 ## Chart page